Towards Generalizable PDE Dynamics Forecasting via Physics-Guided Invariant Learning: Additional Results

 \subsubsection{Effect of Frequency-Enriched Loss in Eq. \ref{eq:8}}

 We investigate the benefits of the proposed frequency enrichment loss $\mathcal{L}_{freq}$ for PDE invariance learning.
-We utilize DR trajectories to validate the improved forecasting generalizability induced by additional regularization on high-frequency representations.
-Diffusion and reaction coefficients can dictate the distribution of frequency patterns in DR state evolutions.
-Apart from nMESE and fRMSE metrics, we also present the forecasting errors within different frequency bands in Table \ref{freq_ablation_table}.
+We utilize the simulated DR data and real-word SST, SSE data to validate the improved forecasting generalizability induced by additional regularization on high-frequency representations.
+Diffusion and reaction coefficients can dictate the distribution of frequency patterns in DR evolutions.
+SSE contains high-frequency short waves which could be caused by the nonlinear surface features like wave breaking fronts, sharp crests and bound harmonics.
+SST contains high-frequency modes due to the ocean advection and vertical processes such as upwelling.
+Apart from nMESE and fRMSE metrics, we also present the forecasting errors within different frequency bands in Table \ref{freq_ablation_table}, \ref{freq_ablation_table_ocean}.
 "Low", "Mid", "High" denote non-overlapped ranges of wavenumber $\xi$: $\xi_{\text{low}} \in [0,4]$, $\xi_{\text{mid}} \in [5,12]$, $\xi_{\text{high}} \in [13,\xi_{max}]$.
-After equipping PDE learning with frequency augmentation, the ID/OOD nMSE can drop by $24.38\%$ and $25.00\%$, and ID/OOD fRMSE can decrease by $10.20\%$ and $12.32\%$.
+When equipped with high-frequency augmentation, the ID/OOD nMSE can drop by $24.38\%$ and $25.00\%$, and ID/OOD fRMSE can decrease by $10.20\%$ and $12.32\%$ on DR data.
+It also improves nMSE by $9.22\%$ and $8.98\%$, fRMSE by $7.03\%$ and $7.33\%$ for SST, SSE data.
 Notably, improving high-frequency feature learning can also enhance the OOD accuracy on both low-frequency and mid-frequency patterns.
 Such ID/OOD promotion verifies the necessity of the proposed frequency-enriched objective, which can mitigate the spectral bias of neural operators and help to capture the complete PDE invariance from the spectral domain.